serverless-guru/sls-jest/doc/spies/eventbridge.md

 ### `spy.destroyStack()`

 Destroys the stack used by this spy.

-The destruction of the stack happens asynchronously.
+Note: The destruction of the stack happens asynchronously.

 ```ts
 afterAll(async () => {